Derived deformation theory of algebraic structures: Introduction

-which associates to any augmented Artinian cdga $R$ the space of $R$-deformations of $A$.
+whose values at an augmented Artinian cdga $R$ is the space of $R$-deformations of $A$.
 Precisely, we prove \begin{thm}[See Theorem~\ref{T:hautderivedgroup}] The simplicial presheaf $G_P(A)$ defines a grouplike $E_1$-monoid object in the $\infty$-category of infinitesimally cohesive simplicial $\infty$-presheaves.
 In particular $\widehat{G_P(A)_{id}}$ is a derived formal group. \end{thm} By the \emph{equivalence between derived formal groups and derived formal moduli problems}, these deformations are parametrized by a dg Lie algebra $Lie(\widehat{G_P(A)_{id}})$.